ikergarcia1996/Easy-Label-Projection/data/absa_datasets/README.md

 Please, read our paper for more info: https://arxiv.org/abs/2210.12623

-If you use this dataset please cite the original authors: https://aclanthology.org/S16-1002/
+If you use this dataset please cite [our paper](https://arxiv.org/abs/2210.12623) the original authors: https://aclanthology.org/S16-1002/

 The data was first released here: https://alt.qcri.org/semeval2016/task5/